 Further information about the course can be found on the Tripos and University websites.

-Access Diplomas, Open University credits, and Certificates of Higher Education could form part of an application for Natural Sciences at Cambridge but would not be sufficient alone to meet the University's entrance requirements
+Open University modules or a Certificate of Higher Education could form part of an application but would not be sufficient alone to meet the entrance requirements

 Applicants invited for interview sit a written assessment on the day of interview.
 This assessment will last no longer than one hour, and will be similar in content and format to the assessment used by other colleges, prior to interview.
 Specifications can be found here.